ContextMark/CML/paper/CSE.md

-#### b.
+#### 4.2.2.
 Linear Progression Relations

-This is a **basic structure** representing an ordered, step-by-step semantic relationship.
+This is a basic structure representing an ordered, step-by-step semantic relationship.
 It can describe a wide range of directional flows such as: progression, transformation chains, causal chains, sequences, refinements, and lifecycle stages.
 $$
 f:A→B→C
 $$